devalot/git/content/external/submodules.md

 For each of the following steps you should create a unique branch off of `master` so you can easily jump back to the previous state.

   #.
+Change to the directory holding a clone of the following
-Use the following repository:
+     repository:

-        repos/submodules
+        repos/submodules.git

   #.
 Go into the `other` submodule and see what branch it is on